PimenoffV/VIBE/README.md

-# VIBE 18.4.2025 Ville N. Pimenoff
+# VIBE - Visualization of Integrated Biological Exposures from wearable devices.
-Visualization of Integrated Biological Exposures (VIBE) from wearable devices.
+18.4.2025 Ville N. Pimenoff

-The code and settings for the integrated biological exposures data collected from wearable devices and made available for the visualization in Vibe -app.
+The settings for the integrated biological exposures data collected from wearable devices and made available for the visualization in Vibe -app.